chrisbazley/ChocToObj/README.md

 ------------------

 0.01 (02 Sep 2018)

-  First public release.
+- First public release.

 0.02 (17 Nov 2018)

-  Adapted to use CBUtilLib, StreamLib and GKeyLib instead of the monolithic version of CBLibrary previously required.
+- Adapted to use CBUtilLib, StreamLib and GKeyLib instead of the monolithic version of CBLibrary previously required.

 0.03 (21 Apr 2020)

-  Unnamed objects are now labelled "chocks_<n>" instead of "object_<n>" in the output.
+- Unnamed objects are now labelled "chocks_<n>" instead of "object_<n>" in the output.

-  Deleted a bad assertion that the error indicator for the output stream is not set before beginning conversion.
+- Deleted a bad assertion that the error indicator for the output stream is not set before beginning conversion.
 (The output stream pointer is null when listing or summarizing object definitions.)

-  Failure to close the output stream is now detected and treated like any other error since data may have been lost.
+- Failure to close the output stream is now detected and treated like any other error since data may have been lost.

-  Corrected a description of the coordinate system (which is left-handed not right-handed).
+- Corrected a description of the coordinate system (which is left-handed not right-handed).

+0.04 (19 May 2024)
+- Added a new makefile for use on Linux.
+- Improved the README.md file for Linux users.

 -----------------------------------------------------------------------------
 8  Compiling the software